 If you’ve ever wondered how the contestants on lifestyle cooking shows work so efficiently, it’s because all of their ingredients are organised beautifully and ready to go.
-What’s not to love about a beautifully organised pantry, and why can’t the kitchen storage in our home setup be just as efficient?
+There’s so much to love about a beautifully organised pantry, and there’s no reason why your own spice rack set up shouldn’t be just as efficient!

-It’s likely too that more than one householder will use your pantry stores – so it helps to be organised and, more specifically having a carefully organised selection of herbs and spices in your pantry will see you spending less time searching for your cardamom pods and more time actually cooking your curry.
+If more than one person uses the pantry in your home, storing staples in a logical manner will help things stay tidy for longer.
+More specifically, having a carefully organised selection of herbs and spices in your pantry will see you spending less time searching for your cardamom pods and more time actually cooking your curry.

 The key good to organisation is to make sure to replace every item after use so you can find it just as easily next time.
 Where many cooks come undone is by not sticking to the system.

 Spices get stale quicker thank you think so make sure you open only what you will use in a short time.
-Whilst buying in bulk seems attractive, only do so for often-used spices so they stay as fresh as possible on your shelves.
+Buying in bulk may seem like a good idea, but only do so for often-used spices so they stay as fresh as possible on your shelves.
 Keep looking, tasting and smelling spices for freshness.